-Lately I have been obsessed with two ingredients mixed together, beetroot and chocolate.
+Lately, I have been obsessed with two ingredients mixed together, beets and chocolate.

 You wouldn't imagine the earthy sweet pink/red beetroot together with the sinful dark chocolate and yet both compliment each other outrageously well.

-In the past few years I witnessed how known chefs and TV cook-show personalities combined beetroot and chocolate in desserts, I never clicked for the idea back then.
+In the past few years, I witnessed how known chefs and TV cook-show personalities combined beets and chocolate in desserts, I never clicked for the idea back then.

-The concept just seemed way too strange for somebody like me, who didn't appreciate the humble beetroot, except if used sparingly in the ABC Juice.
+The concept just seemed way too strange for somebody like me, who didn't appreciate the humble beet, except if used sparingly in the Beet Apple Carrot Juice.

-I took out my favorite, super reliable, chocolate cake recipe, adjusted the ingredients and came up with a brand new beetroot chocolate cake recipe.
+I took out my favorite, super reliable, chocolate cake recipe, adjusted the ingredients and came up with a brand new Chocolate Beet Cake Recipe.

 The boiling of the beetroot and turning into a puree tactic worked well for me, it is the easiest and fastest option.

-- it will only take you 20 minutes altogether to prepare the batter
+- it will take only 20 minutes altogether to prepare the batter

-- the beetroot makes this cake super moist and healthier
+- beets makes this cake super moist and healthier

-- bitter sweet dark chocolate and earthy sweet beetroot are meant to be together
+- bittersweet dark chocolate and earthy flavors of beets are meant to be together

 - It's the ultimate comfort cake